rcalixte/wayland-book/src/surfaces-in-depth/subsurfaces.md

 There's only one[^1] surface role defined in the core Wayland protocol, `wayland.xml`: subsurfaces.
-They have an X, Y position relative to the parent surface - which needn't be constrained by the bounds of their parent surface - and a Z-order relative to their siblings and parent surface.
+They have an X, Y position relative to the parent surface &mdash; which needn't be constrained by the bounds of their parent surface &mdash; and a Z-order relative to their siblings and parent surface.

 Some use-cases for this feature include playing a video surface in its native pixel format with an RGBA user-interface or subtitles shown on top, using an